drogel/expandable_slider/doc/expandable_slider.md

   as many pixels as 0.875 times the width of the viewport.
 This animation does not cause the slider thumb to return to the center of the viewport.

+Just like with `Slider`, the visual appearance can be finely tuned with `SliderTheme` and `SliderThemeData`.

 ### Constructors

 ```dart